HoGentTIN/linux-training-hogent/modules/mysql/030_mysql_theory.md

 1 row in set (0.00 sec)
 ```

-### access to a database
+### Database access

-To create a database user and give them access to a mysql database, use the `grant` command.
+To create a database user and give them access to a MySQL database, use the `grant` command.

 ```console
 MariaDB [famouspeople]> grant all on famouspeople.* to kevin@localhost IDENTIFIED BY "hunter2";